emilyjspencer/Notes/React/README.md

 * **State**

+* **State**

+* **State** the state of a component is an object that holds some information that may change over the lifetime of the component
-* **State** is used to change the component from within
+* It is used to change the component from within
-* It is a property of the component class
+* It is a property of the Component class
 * It can be accessed via this.state which is returned in the lifecycle method - render()
-* Changes to the state result in an update of the UI - when the state changesg, the component re-renders to reflect the new state in the browser
+* Changes to the state result in an update of the UI - when the state changes, the component re-renders to reflect the new state in the browser
-* Only class-based components can define and use state

 App.js
 ```html